darobertson/GettingAndCleaningData/README.md

 Codebook.md contains information about the data and their associated files.

 run_analysis.R is the R Script to create the data files for this project.
+This script does not require the installation of any supplementary R packages.

 The starting data set can be found here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip